 Online Urban, Community Studies,

 Principles, concepts and methods of modern geography are developed both in general form and specific case studies.
 Examples pertaining to both the human and physical environment will be discussed.
-CA 2.
+Formerly offered as GEOG 1000E.

 3.00 credits